Skip to main content

 What makes the Philadelphia 267 prefix special — an overlay of the original 215 code.

 The prefix is an overlay of the original 215 area code, one of the first codes assigned in North America in 1947.
-When Philadelphia's demand for phone lines outgrew supply in the 1990s, regulators introduced 267 on July 1, 1997 — Pennsylvania's first overlay — rather than splitting the region again as they had when 610 was carved out in 1994.
-The prefix carries Philadelphia's identity with far better number availability.
+Philadelphia's demand for phone lines outgrew supply in the 1990s.
+Regulators had already split off 610 in 1994.
+This time, instead of splitting the region again, they introduced 267 on July 1, 1997 as Pennsylvania's first overlay.
+The prefix carries Philadelphia's identity, with far more numbers to go around.

 Details About Area Code 267